snakajima/AJMax.js/README.md

 Since this instruction is written in JSON (not in JavaScript), it allows the server to send it to the client and modify the DOM remotely (or even describes the behaviors remotely).

-Description of various behaviors in DBI is also possible.
+It is also possible to describe the UI behavior by binding DBIs to UI-event.
 For example,

     FB.api('/me/friends', function(result) {
       ctx.exec([